Interview With a Witch

 Could you describe your work, please?

-I'm what is sometimes termed a shadow witch, which means I work with the hidden, natural laws of nature.
+I work with the hidden, natural laws of nature.
 They're hidden only in that most people are unaware of them through choice or ignorance.

 There are many kinds of witchcraft.
 I'm not a Wiccan, though I do consider myself a witch.